-- 3.4.2.6 To require that applications for development approval for sensitive land uses adjacent to a Provincial Highway, an airport, an arterial road, a rail line or an industrial use shall be accompanied by a noise and vibration analysis prepared in accordance with the Ministry of Environment Guidelines and York Region noise policies including required mitigation measures prepared to the satisfaction of Markham and York Region. - 3.4.2.7 To require development, redevelopment and site alteration on lands adjacent to sensitive land uses to be appropriately designed and buffered using land use restrictions, building design, location of outdoor living spaces and landscaping such as berms and fencing to address noise and vibration impacts. - 3.4.2.8 That the noise exposure forecast as may be in place for an airport site and Airport Zoning Regulations shall be used as a basis for land use planning
+3.4.2.6 To require that applications for development approval for sensitive land uses adjacent to a Provincial Highway, an airport, an arterial road, a rail line or an industrial use shall be accompanied by a Noise and Vibration Analysis prepared in accordance with Ministry of Environment Guidelines and York Region noise policies including required mitigation measures prepared to the satisfaction of Markham and York Region.

-Environmental hazards resulting from human activities such as air quality impacts and contaminated lands as well as noise, vibration and light impacts, have the potential to adversely impact human health and quality of life. and development control on affected lands.
+Environmental hazards resulting from human activities such as air quality impacts and contaminated lands as well as noise, vibration and light impacts, have the potential to adversely impact human health and quality of life.